laurelmay/aws-scripts/README.md

 Use this script to load a JSON file into DynamoDB via `dynamodb:PutItem` API calls.
 This does not perform any sort of transformation and uses the low-level `boto3` client.

+### `enumerate_metadata.py`

+This walks the information that is available via the IMDS.
+This is basically only functional when running on compute within AWS.
+Additionally, it focuses primarily on environments where `169.254.169.254` (or the IPv6 equivalent) are available, so it may not be suitable for other services (such as CloudShell); though modifying it to work there should be somewhat trivial via the constants defined at the start of the script.

 ### find-ip-addrs.py

 This script will list available IP addresses in one or more subnets in an AWS account